dm4bem/model-and-steady-state-cristian_santosh_elias_benjamin/README.md

 Question: why does the temperature not start at 0 for the second room?

 Question: why is everything so slow, right now I just imposed a half an hour time step but otherwise the resampling is slower than an hour.

 Question: Why do you use the total area for the phi (radiance) because the floor is not radiated?

+Question: azimuth gamma is the same for the four/five walls but they do have a different orientation, no?